Zao (American band): The fifth era (2010–present)

 The band took to the web updating the world on the status of the band, as it stands, ZAO is Daniel Weyandt, Scott Mellinger, Russ Cogdell, Marty Lunn and Jeff Gretz.
 Among other things in the recent update, the band said they were extremely surprised at how well their last album, Awake?, did in the market considering it had no tour support by them and that it was thrown onto Ferret's label in the 11th hour.
 Zao said the best thing to come out of it is that they learned a lot of the last release and it showed them that fans still enjoy their music and this inspired and motivated them to continue making music.
 According to social media reports, on July 11, 2014, Zao went into the studio, after a five-year unofficial hiatus and working on side projects like Lonely Ghost Parade and Young Fox, is currently, tracking and recording their 11th album.
 Guitar tracking began in January 2015.
 Xenophobe, the band's first EP since 1998, was released on July 10, 2015.

 On October 13, 2016, the band released "Observed/Observer", the second song that would be on The Well-Intentioned Virus, the first being "Xenophobe".
 The band premiered the next song, "A Well-Intentioned Virus", on October 27, 2016.
 On December 1, 2016, the band released the album stream for The Well-Intentioned Virus.
 The band announced an EP, Pyrrhic Victory, which was released on November 3, 2017.

 In the first half of 2018, Zao announced that their 2004 album The Funeral of God would be released on vinyl by Tragic Hero Records, but this release got caught up in legal issues and has yet to be released.
 On September 21, 2018, the band released a split 7-inch vinyl with Yashira through American record label Mind Over Matter Records, which included the songs "Hide From the Light" (Zao) and "Led to Ache" (Yashira).
 They followed this split up with a 7-inch EP entitled Decoding Transmissions From the Möbius Strip on February 8, 2019, which included the tracks "Transmission 1: I Saw The End" and "Transmission 2: I Saw The Devil."
 The same announcement by the band hinted at a new album in the works.
 Starting in August 2019, the band is embarking on a Midwest tour of the United States with Hollow Earth and Wolf King.
 On November 15, 2019, the band released Reformat/Reboot, a remix album featuring eight remixed tracks from The Well-Intentioned Virus.
 It was released on numerous formats including a Nintendo Entertainment System game cartridge.
-On April 9, 2021, the band released their twelfth studio album, The Crimson Corridor, the band's second release with their independent label, Observed/Observer Recordings.
+On April 9, 2021, the band released their eleventh studio album, The Crimson Corridor, the band's second release with their independent label, Observed/Observer Recordings.